Mahamadou N'Diaye

-Mahamadou Bamba N'Diaye (born 21 July 1990) is a Malian footballer who plays for French club Créteil.
+Mahamadou Bamba N'Diaye (born 21 July 1990) is a Malian footballer who plays for French amateur side Éclaron.

 Career

 Born in Dakar, Senegal, N'Diaye began his career with Tontien Bamako and signed in February 2009 for Wydad Casablanca.

-In 2010, he signed with Vitoria SC.
+In 2010, he signed with Vitória de Guimarães.

 In November 2021, he joined Créteil in the French third-tier Championnat National.